What is a bartending certification or licence?

 Manitoba

 Manitoba requires anyone in alcohol service, including bartenders, managers and security personnel, to hold Smart Choices certification.
-The program covers all aspects of responsible alcohol service, and applicants must be at least 18 years old.
+The program covers all aspects of responsible alcohol service and applicants are at least 18 years old.

 Alberta